falkyre/nhl-led-scoreboard-img/README.md

 </p>

 1. Download and install the latest version of [Etcher](https://www.balena.io/etcher/).
-2. Open Etcher and select the `rpios-scoreboard-v0.0.0.zip` file you have [downloaded](https://github.com/falkyre/nhl-led-portal-img/releases/latest).
+2. Open Etcher and select the `rpios-scoreboard-v0.0.0.zip` file you have [downloaded](https://github.com/falkyre/nhl-led-scoreboard-img/releases/latest).
 There is no need to extract the `.zip` file first.
 3. Choose the drive your SD card has been inserted into.
 4. Click Flash.

-## First Boot / Network Setup

 ## First Boot / Network Setup